ymrdf/redux-simplifier/readme.md

 Enhance redux combineReducers funtion.
 When one of reducers's value isn't a function, make the value to be init value of the state.
-@param {Object} reducers: An object like redux reducers object, but when it's values are not function, the value will be part of the init state; So that we can replace the values when use replace action;
+@param {Object} reducers: An object like redux reducers object, but when it's values are not function, the value will be part of the init state; So that we can replace the values when use replace action.

 #### EXAMPLE

 ```
-  const reducer = combineReducers({
+  const reducer = combineReducers({
     number: onAddOne,
     infor: { text: 'text' }
   });